PX4/PX4-Devguide/en/simulation/gazebo.md

 <!-- Check if updates required - ie that following are fixed:
 - Gazebo8 not supported and should be: https://github.com/PX4/sitl_gazebo/pull/118#pullrequestreview-86032497
 - Video functionality disabled by default (should be enabled): https://github.com/PX4/Devguide/pull/418#pullrequestreview-86789154
+- Find out actual gstreamer dependencies and update both this doc and build scripts - should be done when the camera plugin is a default.
 -->

 [Gazebo](http://gazebosim.org) is a powerful 3D simulation environment for autonomous robots that is particularly suitable for testing object-avoidance and computer vision.
 This page describes its use with SITL and a single vehicle.
 Gazebo can also be used with [HITL](../simulation/hitl.md) and for [multi-vehicle simulation](../simulation/multi-vehicle-simulation.md).